Canis Minor is a small constellation in the northern sky. Its name means “the smaller dog” or “lesser dog” in Latin.

-Maera, Icarius’ dog, found his body and ran to his daughter Erigone.
+Maera found Icarius’ body and ran to his daughter Erigone.
 Both the daughter and the dog were overwhelmed with grief and took their own lives.
-Erigone hanged herself and the dog jumped off a cliff.
 Zeus later placed their images in the sky.
-In this version of the constellation myth, Icarius is associated with Boötes, the Herdsman, Erigone with the constellation Virgo, and Maera with Canis Minor.
+In this version of the myth, Icarius is associated with Boötes, the Herdsman, Erigone with the constellation Virgo, and Maera with Canis Minor.

 Hyginus (Latin author who lived at the turn of the millennium) confused the myth somewhat in his writings.
-He wrote that Icarius’ murderers escaped to the island of Ceos and, as punishment for their misdeed, the island was stricken with sickness and famine, which were attributed to the searing Dog Star, Sirius.
-(Procyon is mistaken for Sirius here, the other dog star, located in Canis Major.)
+He wrote that the shepherds escaped to the island of Ceos and, as punishment for their misdeed, the island was stricken with sickness and famine, which were attributed to the searing Dog Star, Sirius.
+(Procyon is mistaken for Sirius here, the other “dog star,” located in Canis Major.)

 Procyon – α Canis Minoris (Alpha Canis Minoris)